HariPranav/Compliance_In_The_Cloud/README.md

 cdk synth
 ```

-This above command can synthasize the code into terraform templates and if there are no errors we can run:
+This above command can synthesize the code into terraform templates and if there are no errors we can run:

 ```
 cdk deploy